jamigibbs/blog-site/content/blog/integrating-google-recaptcha-v2-into-a-salesforce-lightning-componentx/index.md

 ## 6. Server side verification

 The last step is to create an Apex method that will take the token generated on the frontend and check it against the secret key.
-The result of this check should be a success boolean value that we can respond to on the frontend.
+In the example above, this is called `c.verifyResponse`.
+The result of this check should be a success boolean that we can respond to on the frontend.

-On the frontend, if we get a successful verification response, we can allow the form to be submitted.
-If we get an unsuccessful verification response, we can display an error message and deny the user from submitting the form.
+If we get a successful verification, we can allow the form to be submitted.
+If we get an unsuccessful verification, we can display an error message and deny the user from submitting the form.

 For more information on verifying the user's response from the backend, see the [Server Side Validation](https://developers.google.com/recaptcha/docs/verify) docs.

+## Conclusion

+Thanks for reading!
+Hopefully this example will help other who have fallen into a few traps like I did.
+You'll likely need to make adjustments based on your project like making a proper check against a host url but this should be a great start for your next reCaptcha integrated form component.

 ### Other Helpful Resources